PietroGiacobbe/Python_Data_Analytics/README.md

-# Python_Fast-EDA-
+# Python_Data_Analytics
-With FastEDA, you can perform exploratory data analysis (EDA) with just one line of code
+Here you can find some of my Python scripts for data analytics.
+I believe Python has the richest ecosystem of libraries and frameworks that are specifically geared towards data analysis.